andrewzlchen/gshell/README.md

 The 3 threads use channels to communicate amongst each other in the following manner:

-1. Main thread sends user input to Worker thread via channel
+1. `Main thread` sends user input to Worker thread via channel
-2. Worker Thread receives command and processes it.
-Once the Worker Thread is done doing work, or whenever it has something to output, it sends the output to the Output Thread via channel
+2. `Worker Thread` receives command and processes it.
+Once the `Worker Thread` is done doing work, or whenever it has something to output, it sends the output to the `Output Thread` via channel
-3. The Output Thread receives what it needs to print, and when the Output Thread receives a stop token, it Unlocks the mutex so that the main thread can again receive user input
+3. The `Output Thread` receives what it needs to print, and when the `Output Thread` receives a stop token, it Unlocks the mutex so that the `Main Thread` can again receive user input

 ## Feature Checklist